 All businesses need a marketing plan to succeed.
 Yet so many businesses think they don’t have the time or money to invest in one.
 When funds get tight, it’s usually the marketing budget that suffers the cuts.
 This is unfortunate because a marketing plan it’s what can return a business to profitability.

-If you’re looking to get the most out of your marketing strategies, then take the time to learn about how to create a marketing plan for your business.
+If you’re looking to get the most out of your marketing strategies, then take the time to learn how to create a marketing plan for your business.

 What Is a Marketing Plan?

 Therefore, the first thing to know about a marketing plan, as any project manager will tell you, is to do the research.
 A plan is not created in a vacuum.
 It must have context.
 For one thing, there are likely to have been similar marketing efforts in the past.
 These can provide valuable historic data to guide your new plan.